 Spanish Patatas Bravas Recipe

-Quite a few brava sauces were homemade (thumbs up, chef) because you can just taste that, the majority was store-bought (that’s OK) but then the biggest lazy bums just squeeze a dollop of tomato ketchup or mayo on the plate.
+Quite a few places use a homemade brava sauces (thumbs up, chef) because you can just taste that.
+The majority used store bought brava sauce (that is OK) but then the biggest lazy bums just squeeze a dollop of tomato ketchup or mayo on the plate.

-You can tell the quality and standard of a tapas bar by the brava sauce patatas bravas are served with!
+You can tell the quality and standard of a tapas bar by the quality of the brava sauce!

 Spanish patatas bravas, best recipe ever!
 Because these golden fried potato cubes drizzled with the creamiest brava sauce are the best you will ever taste...

 - 1 ½ lbs oven potatoes (675 g)